pujoheadsoft/mockcat/README.md

 ```
 ### Verify that expected arguments are applied
 The `shouldApplyTo` function can be used to verify that a stub function has been applied to the expected arguments.
-If you want to verify this, you need to create a mock with the `createMock` function instead of the `createStubFn` function.
-In this case, stub functions are taken from the mock with the `stubFn` function.
 ```haskell
 {-# LANGUAGE BlockArguments #-}
 {-# LANGUAGE TypeApplications #-}